top of page

 Textile Courses

-My studio is a traditional Mongolian yurt set amongst our alpaca fields.
-You will be working with the natural fibres from this beautiful herd in the peace & quiet of the countryside.
+Work with the natural fibres from our beautiful herd in the peace & quiet of the Norfolk countryside

 bgImage